bfopengradient/fomc/README.md

 ### Files for animated GFC plot.
-Output is base file to be used in Linkedin post
+Output is an mp4 file to be used in Linkedin post